 The Company applies the provisions of ASC 718 "Compensation - Stock Compensation", under which employee share-based equity awards are accounted for under the fair value method.
 Accordingly, stock-based compensation to employees and directors is measured at the grant date, based on the fair value of the award.
-The Company estimates stock price volatility based on historical volatility of Tower's stock price.
-The Company uses the straight-line attribution method to recognize stock-based compensation costs over the vesting period of the grant.
+The Company uses the straight-line attribution method to recognize stock-based compensation costs over the vesting period of the grant, except for grants that involve performance criteria, for which an accelerated method is used.